matbour/guardian/docs/reference/jwt.md

 |  2 | valentin | 1lov€k8s           |
 |  3 | dimitri  | 1mor$ay$           |

-If you want to use the JWT, you will probably want to put the user id into the token payload, which allows you to simple check to token integrity and get the user id.
+If you want to use the JWTs, you will probably want to put the user id into the token payload, which allows you to simply check to token integrity and get the user id.

 JWT payloads are key-value piece of data called **claims**.
-The standard claims are describe in the [RFC7519, Section 4.1](https://tools.ietf.org/html/rfc7519#section-4.1).
+The standard claims are described in the [RFC7519, Section 4.1](https://tools.ietf.org/html/rfc7519#section-4.1).

 In this example, we will put the user id inside the `sub` claim, as recommended by the [RFC7519, Section 4.1.2](https://tools.ietf.org/html/rfc7519#section-4.1.2):